Relaxed Candidate Set Models for Masked Data in Series Systems

 The misspecified score has expectation:

-This result motivates the simulation studies in SectionΒ 5, which quantify the bias under various misspecification scenarios.
+These results motivate the simulation studies in Section 5, which quantify the bias under both C2 and C3 misspecification scenarios.

 5 Simulation Studies